rethinkdb/rethinkdb-rs/5-deployment/security.md

 Note that in the last case, you're required to provide a CA certificate as well.
 This is a certificate used to sign other certificates.
 In this case, we're using the same certificate for both, but we could sign our `cert.pem` with a different CA certificate and specify both of them.
 Servers can only connect to the cluster if the certificates specified by their `cluster-tls-cert` value are signed by the CA certificate specified by `cluster-tls-ca`.

+{% infobox alert %}
+Under OS X, the system versions of Python and Ruby link to old versions of OpenSSL which do not support RethinkDB's defaults for TLS.
+To use those drivers under OS X, the server must specify:

+* `tls-min-protocol TLSv1`
+* `tls-ciphers EECDH+AESGCM:EDH+AESGCM:AES256+EECDH:AES256+EDH:AES256-SHA`

+These may be specified as startup options to `rethinkdb` or in the configuration file.
+{% endinfobox %}

 # The admin account #

 All RethinkDB servers have an `admin` account with full access to the cluster, and by default this account has no password.
 (For full details on this topic, read [Permissions and user accounts][pa].)
 One of the first things you should do to secure a cluster is to assign a password to `admin`.
 You can do this when the first server starts up by using the `--initial-password` [command line option][cli], or by updating the `admin` record with a new password in the user [system table][st].